MichaelaSchauer/Device-Monitoring-Sample-and-Element-Precision/README.md

-# Workflow and Benchmarks for Daily Device Monitoring, Sample and Element Precision Assessment in Handheld pXRF Studies
+# Device Monitoring, Sample and Element Precision for Analytical Data in handheld pXRF studies - Evaluation in R

 ## Overview